openethereum/openethereum.github.io/Validator-Set.md

     ///
     /// _parent_hash here should be the parent block hash, or the
     /// signal will not be recognized.
-    event ValidatorsChanged(bytes32 indexed _parent_hash, address[] _new_set);
+    event InitiateChange(bytes32 indexed _parent_hash, address[] _new_set);

     /// Get current validator set (last enacted or initial if no changes ever made) function getValidators() constant returns (address[] _validators);

-    /// Called when a signalled change reaches finality and is activated.
+    /// Called when an initiated change reaches finality and is activated.
     /// Only valid when msg.sender == SUPER_USER (EIP96, 2**160 - 2)
     ///
-    /// Ignore when no signal has been issued. function finalizeSignal();
+    /// Ignore when no signal has been issued. function finalizeChange();
 }
 ```

-There is a notion of an "active" validator set: this is the set of the most recently finalized signal (ValidatorsChanged event) or the initial set if no signals have been finalized.
+There is a notion of an "active" validator set: this is the set of the most recently finalized signal (InitiateChange event) or the initial set if no changes have been finalized.

 The function `getValidators` should always return the active set.
-Switching the set should be done by issuing a `ValidatorsChanged` event with the parent block hash and new set, storing the pending set, and then waiting for call to `finalizeSignal` (by the `SYSTEM_ADDRESS`: `2^160 - 2`) before setting the active set to the pending set.
+Switching the set should be done by issuing a `InitiateChange` event with the parent block hash and new set, storing the pending set, and then waiting for call to `finalizeChange` (by the `SYSTEM_ADDRESS`: `2^160 - 2`) before setting the active set to the pending set.
 This mechanism is used to ensure that the previous validator set "signs off" on the changes before activation, leading to full security in situations like warp and light sync, where state transitions aren't checked.

 Other than these restrictions, the switching rules are fully determined by the contract implementing that method.
 The spec should contain the contract address: